FlorenceNway/Burgers-Shop/README.md

-# Recipes Booking App
+# Recipes Book App

 ### To run:
-npm start
+# npm start
-json-server -p 3001 db.json
+# json-server -p 3001 db.json

 #### Features
 1. React Router is used to navigate between pages.
 2. Mock Database is used to fetch recipes and store orders.
 3. Main Page
-    - when click on `Get started` it navigate to receipts page.
+    - when click on `Get started` it navigate to receipes page.

 4. PLP - Product listing page - 2nd page
     - when click on `Get started` it scrolls to list section.